Nomad-Media/nomad-sdk/nomad-sdk-npm/Readme.md

 apiKey: Can be used in place of password for api key authentication.

-apiType: Specifies whether the function you are trying to run is **admin** or **portal**.
+apiType (required): Specifies whether the function you are trying to run is **admin** or **portal**.

 debugMode: Specifies when running functions, whether of not to print api call information.
+False by default

 singleton: Whether or not to only create one class instance.
+True by default.

 sso fields: Can be used in place of username and password.
 Provide either the provider, code, state, and session state or provide the redirect url.

-Place the config in a file called config.js and import it into your project.

 You are now ready to use the SDK in your project.